 As usual, we'll need to start by reading in our input.
 Last time we

-to split the string on whitespace and
+could just use words to split the string on whitespace and

 everything worked out.
 This time there are commas in between each int;